ros-naoqi/naoqi_driver/README.rst

   Get all subscribed publishers.

-  *return:* list of string of publisher's topic name
+  *return:* vector of string of publisher's topic name

 -----------------